tishaAnders/modelling-relative-clause-agreement-seq2seq-lstm/README.md

 ## A few notes on training
 ### Epochs
 The LSTM will generate correct examples with less than 200 epochs, but they will be very lengthy and not differ much from each other.
-Training the LSTM on 1800 epochs will lower the validation accuracy slightly.
+Training the LSTM on 1900 epochs will lower the validation accuracy slightly.
 However, this mild overfitting makes the sentences a bit more varied, which seems more natural.
 ### Accuracy
-*2020-02-12-14-58-07_gen.txt* provides an example of what *string_generator_gpu_.py* could have created.
-It returns 96.8% accuracy when testing word order and agreement combined.
+*2020-04-11-21-24-40_gen.txt* provides an example of what *string_generator_gpu.py* could have created.
+It returns 99.5% accuracy when testing word order and agreement combined.
-This result, together with some observations of bad generations, indicates that agreement (i.e. long-term dependencies) is not a problem at all for the LSTM.
+This result, together with some observations of bad generations, indicates that agreement (i.e. long-term dependencies) is not a problem for the LSTM.
 However, for instance, it struggles with constraining itself to the correct number of `V`s/`N`s allowed in a verb, or forgets to attach an ending to e.g. the verb, though only on a very minor basis.
+For error analysis, the invalid strings in *2020-04-11-21-24-40_gen.txt* have been listed in *BAD2020-04-11-21-24-40_gen.txt* by the `badSentences(String filename)` method.

 ## Final note
 Technical details beyond this short exposé can be found in my Bachelor's thesis, e.g.